Crypto

 Is it necessary to use a hardware wallet for maximum security?

-The level of security required depends on factors such as your holdings’ value and risk tolerance.
+The level of security required depends on factors such as the value of your holdings and risk tolerance.
 Consider your security needs and choose a wallet that aligns with your comfort level and desired level of protection.